 K. Diameter at Breast Height (DBH).
-The diameter of a tree trunk measured at four and a half (4.5) feet above ground level.
+The diameter of a tree trunk measured at 4.5 feet above ground level.
 Refer to Figure 1.3-3 Measuring DBH.

 L. Disturbance.
-Includes any of the following: 1) placement or removal of impervious surface or structure; 2) exposure or movement of soil, including removal or addition of soil or other natural or manufactured materials; or 3) clearing, cutting, or removing of vegetation except when any of these activities are done in order to maintain or improve ecosystem health, mitigate or prevent erosion and sedimentation, or mitigate harm, such as by removal of invasive or diseased vegetation, to the natural feature.
+Includes any of the following: 1) placement of impervious surface or structure; 2) exposure or movement of soil, including removal or addition of soil or other natural or manufactured materials; or 3) clearing, cutting, or removing of vegetation except when any of these activities are done in order to maintain or improve ecosystem health, mitigate or prevent erosion and sedimentation, or mitigate harm, such as by removal of invasive or diseased vegetation, to the natural feature.